Sign up for the DPO Europe Newsletter

 CONSULTING

-The decision to resort to a consultant is especially important when deadlines are tight and there is no room for error.
-The consultant will ensure that your actions are correct and provide you with a clear rationale.
-If you turn to Data Privacy Office consultants, they will also take into consideration peculiarities of your business, as well as the resources and processes available.
+The decision to resort to a consultant is important when deadlines are tight and there can’t be a mistake.
+The consultants will ensure that your actions are correct.
+They provide you with a clear rationale.
+When you turn to Data Privacy Office consultants, they take into account peculiarities and recources of your business.

-Data Privacy Office customers often order complex products like GDPR Roadmap or DPO Outsourcing.
+Data Privacy Office customers often order complex products: GDPR Roadmap or DPO Outsourcing.
 We will talk about them below.
-But some opt for separate services under the GDPR, such as GDPR Compliance AuditPrivacy Policy and Notice AuditData Protection Impact AssessmentGDPR Gap AnalysisData MappingPrivacy Engineering Team OutsourcingRecord of Processing Activities.
+Some opt for separate services under the GDPR: GDPR Compliance AuditPrivacy Policy and Notice AuditData Protection Impact AssessmentGDPR Gap AnalysisData MappingPrivacy Engineering Team OutsourcingRecord of Processing Activities.

-The program is designed for systematic implementation of personal data protection in accordance with the international standard ISO 27701.
-It is suitable for all types of companies: from IT startups to large banks and fintech companies.
-This is your opportunity to delegate coordination of the project to bring your business to GDPR-Compliance.
-We use our own “GDPR Roadmap” methodology to quickly set up personal data protection in small companies that do not have a set of well-built business-processes yet.
+We designed the program for a systematic implementation of personal data protection under ISO 27701.
+This international standard on data protection is suitable for all types of companies.
+It is your opportunity to delegate coordination of the project and bring your business to compliance.
+We use our own “GDPR Roadmap” methodology.
+It allows us to set up personal data protection in small companies without their own well-built business processes.

 Implementation steps: